Hi, I'm Shirley --a food photographer who loves to cook

 Down The Rabbit Hole

 Learning how to share my recipes heightened my interest of food as art--its beautiful forms, textures, colors and light glowing through and around it.
-That interest opened a door leading me to food photography--and a whole new exciting world.
+That interest opened a door leading me to food photography--and a new exciting food world as art.

 Live With Style in Small Spaces

 Having upsized, then downsized more times then I care to remember, I'm, alas, once again downsizing.
 What I've learned is that I don't have to live like a monk or a hoarder in a small space.
 I'm passionate about making my small space a home through comforting, stylish decorating.
 I spent five years working on one home decorating project with an decorating associate from Calico Corners, a fabric and home decor national chain store.
 Having spent so much time there, after retirement, I had even worked for this fabulous store.
 Thus, I'm always interested in how other people creatively live in small spaces, and how they make small spaces beautiful places to call home.
 That brings me to sharing what I discovered with you.

 I'm single and retired--sort of retired.
 Well, not quite retired.
 LOL.